abrcheng/SharePointOnlineQuickAssist/SPFX/SPOQA/SearchSpecificDocument.md

 # Search issue for a specific document

 ## Summary
-This feature helps user diagnose the issue when a specific document does not appear in the search results
+This feature helps user fix the issue when a specific document does not appear in the search results

 ## Example